gamesbook/protograf/docs/source/card_images.rst

     ``|; ... ;|``.
 In this case, if the extension is missing from the filename, the ``.svg`` extension will be added.

+    **NOTE** The current underlying software does *not* support transparency for SVG images |dash| ensure the images you use have a background color that matches the area where they are being used!

 Symbol References
 -----------------